mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Spinal weapons are the ultimate in ship-borne firepower, huge weapons that run the entire length of a ship.
-In many cases, a ship will be built around the weapon itself (hence the term ‘spinal’) and a single shot from a spinal weapon can cut a lesser vessel in two.
+In many cases, a ship will be built around the weapon itself (hence the term ‘spinal') and a single shot from a spinal weapon can cut a lesser vessel in two.
 Spinal weapons are specifically designed to deliver knockout blows against the largest vessels and